gichukipaul/PesaKit/README.md

    - Choose the version or branch you want to use.
    - Click `Next` and follow the prompts to complete the installation.
 - **Configuration and Authentication**:
-   - Obtain your API key and secret from the [M-Pesa developer portal](https://developer.safaricom.co.ke).
+   - Obtain your API key and secret from the [M-Pesa/Safaricom developer portal](https://developer.safaricom.co.ke).
-   - Configure authentication by providing your credentials:
+   - Configure authentication in the AppDelegate of the root view of your SwiftUI app by providing your credentials:
      ```swift
      import PesaKit

+     WindowGroup {
+            ContentView()
+                .onAppear {
                     let config = PesaKitConfig(consumerKey: "yourConsumerKey", consumerSecret: "yourConsumerSecret")
                     PesaKit.configure(with: config)
+                }
+        }
      ```

 - **Usage**: